 Report unwanted noise from licensed venues and commercial premises

-Licensed premises, entertainment venues and commercial operations can create unwanted noise outside business hours.
+Music and patron noise from licensed premises, entertainment venues, busy food and drink premises, commercial operations and industrial activities can create unwanted noise outside business hours.
 However, these businesses are subject to controls.

 Project Status: When you need to do this

 Business trading after lockdown

 It’s important local businesses and venues in the city can thrive and financially recover from the extended lockdown.
 We want to ensure this is balanced with residential amenity.